Mar. 09, 2017 UPDATE

 Recommended places to visit during cherry blossom season

-Not sure if you can make it to Kyoto during full bloom of cherry blossoms?
-There is actually a wide variety of cherry trees in Kyoto that blooming period differs according to its type.
-For example, there are 60 different types of cherry trees in Hirano Shrine.
+Not sure if you can make it to Kyoto for the full bloom?
+There are actually a wide variety of cherry trees in Kyoto whose blooming periods differ according to type.
+For example, there are 60 different types of cherry trees at Hirano Shrine.
 Although peak cherry blossom season in Kyoto is around late March to mid-April, it’s still possible to see cherry blossoms late in April thanks to late-blooming cherry trees.
-In this part of our feature article, we recommend other cherry blossom spots that we would like to share.
-Many different types of cherry blossom trees are planted throughout Kyoto filling the city with multiple shades of white and pink flowers.
+Many different types of cherry trees are planted throughout Kyoto filling the city with multiple shades of white and pink flowers.
 Consider making your visit extra special by visiting the places suggested below.
-Not to worry yet, if you think the cherry blossom season have passed.
-Even if you miss the peak period, there will still be some chances on viewing gorgeous blossoms.
+Even if you miss the peak period, there will still be chances of viewing gorgeous blossoms.
 If you really did miss the cherry blossom season, you don’t have to worry about that either.
-Cherry trees are sure to blossom again next year and beyond.
+Cherry trees are sure to blossom again next year!

-Ninnaji-Temple(Best around mid-April)5-story pagoda stands in the background of blooming cherry trees at Ninna-ji Temple during the spring season.
+Ninnaji-TempleFive-story pagoda stands in the background of blooming cherry trees at Ninna-ji Temple during the spring season.
 Famous for the late blooming cherry trees, Ninna-ji is also a popular spot.
-Beautiful flowers of Yaezakura, a type of cherry blossom with multiple layers of petals, bloom in Ninna-ji Temple along with the famous Omurozakura trees attracting many visitors every year for the magnificent sight.
-The cherry blossom trees at Ninna-ji are also known for its short height and the close distance people can get to these graceful blossoms.
+Beautiful flowers of Yaezakura, a type of cherry tree with multiple layers of petals, bloom in Ninna-ji Temple along with the famous Omurozakura trees attracting many visitors every year for the magnificent scene.
+The cherry trees at Ninna-ji are also known for their short height and how close people can get to these graceful blossoms.